The Account Settings page allows admins to manage their Checkr account and individual users to manage their account settings. Use this page to:

 Available user roles

 - Admin: Has full access to all functionality within the Checkr Dashboard.
+This role can update account settings (including billing information), assign all roles to any users in the account.
 Limit this role to core members of your team.

 Note: For security purposes, Checkr cannot adjust user permissions.
 Please contact the admin on your team to edit or add user roles for an account.
 By default, the first user on an account will always be an admin.

 Assign Geos to users